PHYSICS 340 : Electronics and Signal Processing

 |Capability 4:||Communication and Engagement|

-- Demonstrate an understanding of of linear network theory and apply this to practical circuits (Capability 1 and 2)
+- Demonstrate an understanding of basic linear network theory and apply this to practical circuits (Capability 1 and 2)

 |Final Exam||50%||Individual Examination|

 The coursework will be assessed by four, equally weighted, fifty-minute, in-class assignments.
 You will be permitted to bring the course text, and any notes you wish, into the assignment room (30%), AND one group project assessed from two short written reports.
 This project will be carried out over 10 tutorial periods (ie in class time) in the advanced lab.

 This text is available from the student bookshop.
 This year it has an orange cover.

 Numerical circuit simulations used will be based on LTSpice.
 Instructions on using LTSpice, and Spice programs in general, will be given in class.
 LTSpice IV has been installed on all Advanced Lab machines, it may also be downloaded for free from:

 Other simulations, and DSP related filtering work, will use Python and the scientific libraries NumPy and SciPy.

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.